jaspector

 A zoning/building permit is required for new structures, additions, changes of use, and placement of manufactured or modular homes on unincorporated county land.
 Specific thresholds and exemptions (particularly for agricultural structures) should be confirmed with the Assessor's Office.

-Typical processing time is Routine zoning permits: processing time not publicly specified; contact the Assessor's Office for current turnaround.
+Building permit processing times in unincorporated Dawes County, NE typically run Routine zoning permits: processing time not publicly specified; contact the Assessor's Office for current turnaround.
 Conditional use permits: 4-8 weeks minimum..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Dawes County, NE.
 The following work is generally exempt: Agricultural buildings for private farm use on qualifying agricultural operations (20+ acres, $1,000+ in farm products per year) are exempt from Nebraska State Fire Marshal plan review under Neb.
 Rev. Stat. § 23-114.03.
 Note: Exempt from building permit does not mean exempt from zoning requirements.
 Agricultural structures must still comply with county zoning regulations regarding setbacks and district classification.
 Confirm scope with the Assessor's Office before proceeding.
+When in doubt, confirm with the local building department before starting work.